sensu/sensu-go-workshop/README.md

-   > PROTIP: The coolest thing about this is that this `"environment"` attribute isn't part of the Sensu event specification &ndash; in other words it's not a built-in attribute that Sensu expects; it's just a custom JSON attribute &ndsah; so we can leverage any number of custom attributes in filters.
+   > PROTIP: The coolest thing about this is that this `"environment"` attribute isn't part of the Sensu event specification &ndash; in other words it's not a built-in attribute that Sensu expects; it's just a custom JSON attribute &ndash; so we can leverage any number of custom attributes in filters.

    Now let's update `"server-01"` with the `"environment": "production"`